Lotus of the Heart > Path of Spirit > TransformingThreeGates

 Wisdom Story

-Last year my friend Kathy travelled to Indiana in order to attend the memorial service of a woman named Mary Davis.
+Last year my friend Kathy traveled to Indiana in order to attend the memorial service of a woman named Mary Davis.
 Mrs. Davis, who was eighty-nine when she died, was the much beloved mother of four loving children.
 At the service, my friend Kathy was sitting in the row behind Mary's daughter, Margi, and one of Mary's grandsons, Jonathan, who was giving a eulogy.

 When Jonathan, now a confidant and successful man, stood up to speak, he told the congregants about some of his experiences growing up.
 He said that as a child he had learning disabilities that made him very discouraged.
 He said that he remembered days when he felt as though he couldn't get anything right, and he hated school.
 He said that one of the most inspiring, meaningful, and confidence-building things in his growing up was a family prayer taught by his grandmother, Mary, to his mother, Margi, who in turn taught it to him.
 Every morning before Jonathan went to school, his mother would take his hands, look him in the eye, and repeat this prayer.
 This was Mary's legacy to her family.
 I never knew Mary, but I often think of her and her prayer of love.